omnivector-solutions/osd-documentation/design/overview.rst

 Automation and Service Discovery
 **********

-OSD focuses on loosly coupling automation and service discovery with the running/operating of slurm itself.
-The reason we choose to "loosly" couple our automation with slurm operations is due to the fact that more often then not the operator or administrator of slurm will need to have some level of interaction with the cluster before lifecycle operations take place.
+OSD focuses on loosely coupling automation and service discovery with the running/operating of slurm itself.
+The reason we choose to "loosely" couple our automation with slurm operations is due to the fact that more often then not the operator or administrator of slurm will need to have some level of interaction with the cluster before lifecycle operations take place.
 With this said, a great deal of automation does exist in OSD, purposefully built to *aid* administrators